Public Relations Crisis Management Case Study: Inside the WaMu Meltdown

 Crisis Communications at Washington Mutual

 04:36 – What happened on Sept.
-25, 2008, the day WaMu employees found out the bank had been seized by the FDIC, and the declaration of the sale to JP Morgan Chase, which came by way of their government relations team.
+25, 2008, the day WaMu employees found out the FDIC had seized the bank, and the declaration of the sale to JP Morgan Chase came by way of their government relations team.

-08:05 – Coordinating the distribution of the internal communication to employees with the company's external communications efforts to the news media and how they sequenced the news break strategically to control its release.
+08:05 – Sequencing the distribution of the internal communication to employees with the company’s external communications efforts to the news media, and how they distributed the press release strategically to control its disemmination.

 09:16 – The emotional reality of learning that the company you’ve been working for has gone belly up and that your pension and 401k are gone.

-10:58 – At what point do you turn your back on your employer's corporate reputation?
+10:58 – When do you turn your back on your employer’s corporate reputation?
 Do you go down defending the brand, or do you surrender to trying to save the memory of a sinking ship?

-12:31 – WaMu's use of an internal leadership blog in their intranet, which was maintained by the bank's COO, as a way of attracting criticism and identifying friction points within the bank.
+12:31 – WaMu’s use of an internal leadership blog in their intranet, which was maintained by the bank’s COO, to attract criticism and identify friction points within the bank.

-14:50 – Lessons learned and advice to financial services companies about how to integrate social media into a communications effort.
+14:50 – Lessons learned and advice to financial services companies about integrating social media into a crisis management strategy.

-16:10 – Using an external social media channel like a blog to make a market for stock, sustaining a conversation over the long haul and making sure the organization's reasons for blogging are realistic.
+16:10 – Using an external social media channel like a blog for investor relations, sustaining a conversation over the long haul, and ensuring the organization’s reasons for blogging are realistic.

-18:32 – Is internal communications more important in the conversation age, since we are migrating from a world where the center of the organization was the mouthpiece, to one where the center of the organization informs its edges, and its edges inform the world.
+18:32 – Is internal communications more important in the conversation age since we are migrating from a world where the organization’s center was the mouthpiece to one where the organization’s center informs its edges, and its edges inform the world?

 19:56 — The single biggest corporate communications lesson learned from handling corporate communications during the collapse of Washington Mutual.

-22:54 – How WaMu communicated with customer services representations in the days leading up to the failure, to motivate them to do their best to protect the banks interest, despite its precarious financial predicament.
+22:54 – How WaMu communicated with customer services representatives in the days leading up to the failure to motivate them to do their best to protect the bank’s interests despite its precarious financial predicament.

 20:59 – End